Created on

-The article explains how to schedule access to SSL-VPN using Local-in-Policy.
+The article describes how to use the schedule to restrict access of SSL-VPN/Dial-up IPsec VPN using Local-in-Policy.

-By default, SSL VPNs are always accessible to all public addresses on internet.
+With the default configuration, SSL VPNs/Dialup IPsec VPNs are always accessible to all public addresses on Internet.

-In this example, SSL VPN will only be accessible from Monday to Friday from 09:00 AM to 06:00 PM every day and will be blocked during off business hours.
+In this example, SSL VPN/Dial-up VPN will only be accessible from Monday to Friday from 09:00 AM to 06:00 PM every day and will be blocked during off-business hours.

 config firewall schedule recurring